Michaelkenber/PlannerApp/REPORT.md

 # Challenges
 To my opinion this project really challenged me.
-The app planning at the start of the project is a good way to have a clear picture of something you want to work too, hower i did notice my dissapointment when a wasn't able to reach this picture i had.
+The app planning at the start of the project is a good way to have a clear picture of something you want to work too, howeverr i did notice my dissapointment when i wasn't able to reach this picture i had.

 The first challenge i faced was building the calender.
 At first i tried a few calendar cocaopods, such as JTApple calendar view and Calenderlib.
 I spent alot of time implementing these, however i failed to implement them.
-What i noticed is that the documentation of these pods wasn't always very clear, and most of it was based on earlier swift files.
+What i noticed is that the documentation of these pods wasn't always very clear, and most of it was based on earlier swift versions.

 After a few days of trying i strongly felt the urge of the time and i decided to find a new way to implement it.
 This meant building the calender from scratch using a collection view.
 With this view i struggled to find a formula to get each month starting on the correct day.
-I tried to come up with it on my own, or find a formula online, but whatever i tried, i noticed that the calendar got screwed up after a few months.
+I tried to come up with a formula on my own, or find a one online, but whatever i tried, i noticed that the calendar got screwed up after a few months.
 Because of timestress i switched to another focus and decided to come back to it.
 When i presesented my app on friday in front of the class.
 It was noticed that the months contained 6 boxes per row, instead of 7.
-This caused my to think that all the formulas that i tried were wrong, when it was in fact the lay out that was incorrect.
+This caused me to think that all the formulas that i tried were wrong, when it was in fact the lay out that was incorrect.
 The feedback from the group was very usefull.

-A big next challenge was that internet data is not received at the run time such as the rest of the app.
+A big next challenge was that the app does not receive internet data at run time such as the rest of the app.
 My app did not function kept giving wrong values.
 After putting print statements after every single variable that was made or changed, i noticed this mistake.
 Because this error caused me so much headache, it will definately not be one i will forget.